-Three main focuses motivate my research project.
-First, my research examines the concrete practices of memory and history work that occur "behind the scenes" of public representations-i.e., work in physical and virtual-world museums that present varied images of the Polish nation and its culture and history.
-I am interested in the specifics of how stories. artifacts, historical events, etc. are used to create, support, reshape, and challenge images of Polish culture and history, and how this happens locally.
-In other words, I am interested in tracing the specific assemblages8 of factors-local stories and artifacts, individual museum workers, and local institutional structures-that articulate with large-scale narratives and official structures-themselves rapidly changing-to produce representations of Polish identity.
+The current article focuses primarily on museums' public presentations L of themselves through promotional materials such as Web sites and museum publications and, to a limited extent, museum displays.
+However, three main focuses motivate my ongoing, broader research project.
+First, my research will examine the concrete practices of memory and history work that occur "behind the scenes" of public representations-i.e., work in physical and virtual-world museums that present varied images of the Polish nation and its culture and history.
+I am interested in the specifics of how stories, artifacts, historical events, etc. are used to create, support, reshape, and challenge images of Polish culture and history, and how this happens locally.
+In other words, I am interested in tracing the specific assemblages1 of factors-local stories and artifacts, individual museum workers, and local institutional structures-that articulate with large-scale narratives and official structures-themselves rapidly changing-to produce representations of Polish identity.
 While it appears clear based on visits and press coverage of recently opened or soon-to-be-opened museums in Poland, and globally, that multimedia and interactivity are becoming commonplace museum features, it is less clear how museum content is developing.
 Thus, I am interested in whether, and if so, in what ways, these images are changing in recent years in relation to the increased freedom of discussion following the end of state socialism and the social and political changes associated with Poland's accession to the European Union, and in people's opinions about these changing images.
 How is history drawn on to present national identity/ies?